codatio/codat-docs/docs/integrations/accounting/quickbooksonline/accounting-quickbooksonline-new-setup.md

 6. In the left menu, select **Keys & credentials** under **Development Settings** to view the **Keys & OAuth** page.

-7. Under **Redirect URIs**, click **Add URI** to add a new row to the table and then enter the redirect URI for the QuickBooks Online Sandbox integration:
+7. Under **Redirect URIs**, click **Add URI** to add a new row to the table.
+Then, enter the redirect URI for the QuickBooks Online Sandbox integration:

    ```http
    https://quickbooksonlinesandbox.codat.io/oauth2/callback